The ultimate summer side dish

 - In a separate container, make the dressing, omitting the basil, and refrigerate.

-- About an hour before serving the salad, dress the corn being careful not to overdress (you may have extra dressing).
+- About a half hour before serving the corn salad, dress the corn, being careful not to overdress (you will likely have extra dressing).

-- Right before serving add the basil so it stays crisp and retains its color.
+- Right before serving, add the basil so it stays crisp and retains its color.
+Serve!